 4. See the Grand Royal Palace

 Built in the 14th century, the Palau Reial Major was the home of Barcelona’s counts.
 Located near the history museum, it later housed the Kings of Aragon (the rulers who presided over the region) from 1035 until the 15th century (though most of the palace remains date to the 14th century).
 The palace is made up of three distinct buildings which were all built at different times (two of which are considered gothic masterpieces).
 It includes a detailed history of the city and region and is said that it’s where Christopher Columbus returned after his “discovery” voyage to North America.

-The Palace shares hours and admission costs with The Museum of the History of Barcelona.
+The Palace shares hours and admission costs with The Museum of the History of Barcelona above.